fbpx

 Ventilation

 The mPulse features ventilation slots in the ceiling that you can open or close to allow stale air and humidity to escape from the cabin.
-We usually keep the slots closed during sauna sessions, and we open them before we get out.
-I also recommend keeping the sauna door open for a few minutes after each session to allow any residual moisture from your sweat to evaporate.
-Taking these steps can help prevent odors from building up inside the cabin.
+We usually keep the slots closed during sauna sessions, and open them before we get out.

-Touch Screen and Speakers
+Touchscreen and Speakers

 The Sunlighten mPulse is equipped with a 10.1-inch tablet powered by Android and a Blaupunkt stereo system with two speakers.